-The post Six questions you need to answer if you want your family business successor to succeed appeared first on Austin Family Business Program.
+The post Four questions to answer that will help your successors succeed appeared first on Austin Family Business Program.

 Families in business often rely on non-family managers and board members to deliver expertise and insights that aren’t available within the family.
 Working in a family business can bring a unique set of challenges for non-family managers.
 The latest edition of the Family Business Connections newsletter has some resources to help both family and non-family… Continue reading

 The post Resources to Support Non-family Managers and Board Members appeared first on Austin Family Business Program.

 Team left to right: Madeline Mullins, 4th year, Management, Western Precision Products (third generation family member), Tualatin Zachary Fritzler, 2nd year, Finance, Cleanway Carpet Systems (second generation family member), Hillsboro Taylor Smith, 2nd year, Finance, Columbia Associates Financial Group (second generation family member), Beaverton Also pictured is the UVM 2nd year student ambassador Matt Spargo… Continue reading

 The post OSU Team Returns from Case Competition with Great Experience appeared first on Austin Family Business Program.